FloMaister/pass-generator/README.md

 Our app provides the following capabilities:

+-   Password generation: our password generator function creates unique and complex passwords consisting of letters in different cases, numbers, and special characters.

 -   Parameter customization: you can customize the password length, choose whether passwords should include numbers or special characters.

 -   Convenient storage: our app saves all generated passwords in encrypted form and allows you to easily copy passwords to the clipboard.